 Minter Ellison is a leading Australian-based international law firm.
 This Policy outlines the way in which we manage personal information.
-We, us, our and Minter Ellison Legal Group have the meanings set out at the end of this Policy.
+We, us, our, Minter Ellison Organisations and Minter Ellison Legal Group are defined at the end of this Policy.

 What kinds of personal information do we collect?

 The type of information we may collect and hold includes personal information about: